Interdisciplinary Graduate Program

 Characterized by a streamlined and flexible graduate curriculum that is tailored to the specific needs of individual students, the IGP encourages rapid initiation of full-time thesis research.
 A weekly seminar series, sponsored by the Program in Molecular Medicine, features distinguished lecturers from around the world.
 IGP students also host one or two of these seminars each semester, and faculty, students and postdoctoral fellows participate in weekly journal clubs and research forums.

 The IGP curriculum allows students the opportunity to become fully engaged in thesis research as early as the end of their first year.
 Students are encouraged to perform two laboratory rotations per semester in order to ensure that they are exposed to a variety of experimental approaches and laboratory environments.
 Optimally, rotations will be completed and a thesis laboratory selected by the summer of a student’s first year.
 Advanced coursework, journal clubs and other enrichment activities beyond the graduate core course are tailored to the requirements of each student and are determined after discussion between the faculty advisor and student.
-In general, a minimum of two Advanced Topics courses are required.
+A minimum of three advanced topics courses are required.